vvolhejn/vvolhejn.github.io/_posts/2024-07-01-autoguitar.md

 This would solve the hardware slack issue because then we wouldn't rely on the model being accurate – the proportional controller would get it to the correct frequency, no matter what.

+I realized this is not too difficult to solve: simply offload _all_ computation onto my laptop, which is orders of magnitude more powerful.
+The Raspberry Pi would only be used as a dumb controller that receives instructions from the laptop.
+We can do this by running a simple server on the Pi that we can send commands to, like "turn the motor by 50 steps".
+To receive the input from the audio interface and the MIDI keyboard, simply connect them to the laptop instead of the Pi.

+On my WiFi, this introduces about 10ms of latency.
+It could likely be lower if I used an ethernet cable to connect the Pi with the laptop.
+For real-time musical applications, the lower latency the better, but as a rule of thumb, below 50 ms is acceptable, so this is ok.